sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 & -P^d_j + \lambda - \underline{\nu_j} + \overline{\nu_j} = 0 \quad \forall j \in J \tag{5a}
 \end{align}

-But since we know that in electricity markets suppliers bid their capacity at variable cost and demand agents at their willigness to pay, we can conclude $VC_i = P^s_i$ and $WTP_j = P^d_j$.
+However, we know that in competitive electricity markets generators bid their capacity at variable cost and demand agents at their willigness to pay.
+Any other bid or offer would potentially lead to foregone profits (e.g., offering above variable cost may result in a generator not being cleared while it could have been operating profitably) or loss-making market outcomes (e.g., offering below variable cost may result in running at prices below variable cost, resulting in a los).

+Hence, we can conclude $VC_i = P^s_i$ and $WTP_j = P^d_j$.
 Therefore, constraint (10a) is equal to constraint (5b) and (13a) to (5a).
-Through this observation, we can conclude that the KKTs of the MCP (supply-side + demand-size + linking constraint) are the same as the market-clearing problem.
-The main implication of this, is that a solution that satisfies the KKTs of the market-clearing problem will also be a solution of the MCP.
-Bring in mind that these are both convex optimization problems.
-Therefore, we have proved that the market-clearing problem is the **Equivalent Optimization Problem (EOP)** of the MCP.
+Through this observation, we can conclude that the KKTs of the MCP are the same as those of the market-clearing problem.
+The main implication of this is that a solution that satisfies the KKTs of the market-clearing problem will also be a solution of the MCP.
+In summary, we have shown that the market-clearing problem is the **Equivalent Optimization Problem (EOP)** of the MCP.

 ```{warning} Every optimization has an equivalent MCP, but not every MCP has an equivalent optimization problem.
 ```

-### An alternative formulation of the market clearing problem
+### An alternative formulation of the Nash Game
-Another formulation of the Nash game between demand and supply agents can be presented through the use of an inverse demand function.
-In that case, instead of having demand bid-pairs, a linear relationship between the price of electricity and the demanded quantity is in place.
+Another formulation of the Nash Game above can be presented through the use of an inverse demand function.
+We use a linear relationship between the price of electricity and the demanded quantity to represent the demand side of the market.
 The linear equation takes the form of :

 ```{math}
 :label: linear demand